diegojromerolopez/diegojromerolopez.github.io/content/en/post/2024-12-21-leadership-with-passive-subjects.md

 ## Conclusion
-There are people that don't want to improve and
+There are people that don't want to improve and need to be left alone.
+We cannot convince them, nor push them in any way.